 Irritable bowel syndrome (IBS) affects up to 20% of children in the United States.
-To help your child find relief of stomach upset, constipation, and other symptoms of IBS, the medical team at Kids and Tummies in Gulfport, Mississippi, provides personalized treatment plans to manage their IBS symptoms.
+To help your child find relief of stomach upset, constipation, and other symptoms of IBS, the medical team at Kids and Tummies in Gulfport and Ocean Springs, Mississippi, provides personalized treatment plans to manage their IBS symptoms.
 If your child is frequently constipated or complains of stomach pain or loose stools, call the Kids and Tummies office nearest you to schedule a diagnostic evaluation.
 Or you can book an appointment online today.

 Irritable bowel syndrome is a condition that develops when there’s dysfunction in your child’s colon (large intestine).
 The colon is responsible for absorbing water and a few nutrients from the foods you eat.
 Whatever is left as waste material moves out of the body in the form of stool.